-The IEOF approach to pricing outcomes involves ensuring that the service providers are rewarded fairly and sustainably so that the costs, risks, and uncertainty in pricing are factored in.
-The thumb rule in this regard is that wherever the targeted results have been achieved, "risk of over-paying will be favored over the risk of underpaying" (Social Finance India et al., 2019, p.
-79).
+The IEOF approach to pricing outcomes involves ensuring that the service providers are rewarded fairly and sustainably so that the costs, risks and uncertainly in pricing are factored in.
+The thumb rule in this regard is that wherever the targeted results have been achieved, "risk of over-paying will be favored over the risk of under-paying."
 The IEOF plans to create incentives for improving program efficiency and securing success.
 Over time, this will also help improve value for money by creating competition to improve program delivery and achieve scale.

-To summarize, the IEOF approach towards pricing outcomes is based on two key concepts that are central to the IEOF fund design approach (Social Finance India et al., 2019, p.
-53).
+To summarize, the IEOF approach towards pricing outcomes is based on two key concepts that are central to the IEOF fund design approach.
 They are:

-1. Rate card for outcomes: After the IEOF administers multiple impact bonds, it would have adequate experience, evidence and data to be able to develop a standardised pricing mechanism in the form of a "rate card" which will specify a standard "price per outcome".
-This will help to reduce the costs of determining what the outcomes would cost every single time procurement is instituted.
+1. Rate card for outcomes: After the IEOF administers multiple impact bonds, it would have adequate experience, evidence and data to be able to develop a standardized pricing mechanism in the form of a "rate card" which will specify a standard "price per outcome".
+This will help in bringing down costs of determining what the outcomes would cost every single time a procurement is instituted.

-2. Market for outcomes: once the pricing of outcomes is standardized and there is transparency across the service providers, risk investors and most importantly the outcome payer which could be the government, it would be easier to bid for outcomes and to raise capital.
+2. Market for outcomes: once the pricing of outcomes is standardized and there is transparency across the service providers, risk investors and most importantly the outcome payer which could be the government, it would be easier to bid for outcomes and raise capital.

-However, there is a concern that the cost calculated for producing a particular outcome may not take into account the groundwork put in by the service provider in terms of reaching out to government officials, community mobilization, rapport-building,
+However, there is a concern that the cost calculated for producing a particular outcome may not take into account the ground work put in by the service provider in terms of reaching out to government officials, community mobilization, rapport-building, and so on.
+These efforts that lay the ground and create conditions for success may not be calculated when pricing outcomes.
+As a result, the cost of producing an outcome may be more than what is indicated on a rate card.